ObserveRTC/observer-service/README.md

          exposePeriodInMins: 5

   sources:
+     # flag indicate if sfu sampels are accepted or not
+    acceptSfuSamples: true
+    # flag indicate if client samples are accepted or not
+    acceptClientSamples: true
+    # if it sets to true then observer overrides the samples provided timestamp to its own, to simplify the problem
+    # of different clients reporting timestamp in different time zones.
+    useServerTimestamp: false
     # settings related to REST API accepting Samples
     rest:
       # indicate if Samples are accepted through REST or not